yas-sim/openvino-model-server-wrapper/README.md

 # OpenVINO Model Server wrapper API for Python
 ## Description
-This project provides a Python wrapper class for OpenVINO Model Server.
+This project provides a Python wrapper class for OpenVINO Model Server ('OVMS' in short).
 User can submit DL inference request to OVMS with just a few lines of code.

+This project also includes the instruction to setup OpenVINO model server to support multiple models.

+Also, the project provides an automation Python script to generate OVMS model repository in a single line of command.
+Users can generate a model repository for OVMS by just  preparing a directry which containts multiple OpenVINO IR models, and running the script.

 ## Sample code
 ```python